Managing Partner Magazine – Innovation Cover Story

 In many law firms, innovation has taken the form of ad-hoc solutions created in response to specific client demands or regulatory changes.
 These ‘spot innovations’ have value, yet they often don’t have a significant impact on the firm as a whole.

 Other law firms have taken a more strategic, systemic approach to innovation.
 They are working hard to build genuine innovation cultures, where the process of identifying growth opportunities and quickly implementing solutions happens continuously as a fundamental part of the way the firm works.
-Today, most law firms are not yet set up to do this well, and examples of best practice in the sector are not easy to find.
+Today, most law firms are not yet set up to do this well, and it’s difficult to find examples of best practice in the sector.

 Some forward-looking firms are beginning to search outside of the sector for new approaches to drive continuous innovation.
 While new to the legal sector, design thinking has helped to transform and invigorate some of the world’s most successful corporations today.